Detection of disk-jet co-precession in a tidal disruption event

 Compared to other TDEs with early radio detections (within a hundred days of discovery), \abw exhibited unprecedented high-amplitude variations in radio bands on short-term timescales (as shown in Fig.~\ref{fig:radio_TDEs}), pointing to the emergence of a new class of radio TDEs.
-Our VLBA U- and C-band observations across different epochs confirmed that the emitting region remained point-like (Fig.~\ref{fig:vlba}).
+Our VLBA U- and C-band observations across different epochs confirmed that the emitting region remained point-like (fig.~\ref{fig:vlba}).
 The consistent flux densities observed with VLBA, VLA, and e-MERLIN at similar times indicate that the radio emission, at least at 5--6 GHz, originated from a compact, unresolved source, effectively ruling out angular resolution effects.
-Additionally, flux calibration offsets among the VLA, e-MERLIN and ATCA observations, expected to be up to 22\% (Supplementary~\ref{sec:radioflux_offset}), cannot account for the observed variations.
-The effect of interstellar scintillation \cite{Walker1998MNRAS}, which would produce hour-scale variations, is excluded based on the consistent flux densities detected in multiple VLA observations taken within one hour (Supplementary~\ref{sec:jet_precession}).
-Emission from winds or jet-wind interactions with the circumnuclear medium is expected to be isotropic and should not exhibit significantly modulated variations.
+Flux calibration offsets among the VLA, e-MERLIN and ATCA observations, expected to be up to 22\% (Supplementary~\ref{sec:radioflux_offset}), cannot account for the observed variations.
+The effect of interstellar scintillation \cite{Walker1998MNRAS}, which would produce hour-scale variations, is excluded based on the consistent flux densities detected in multiple VLA observations taken within one hour (Fig.~\ref{fig:lc}B).
+Emission resulting from winds or jet-wind interactions with the circumnuclear medium is expected to be isotropic and should not exhibit significant modulation on timescales of tens of days.
 Therefore, the previously uncharted short-term radio variations observed in \abw are most likely driven by the dynamic evolution of jets.